selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 &~
 ```

-Config check command: `rsyslogd -N 1`.
+Config check command: `rsyslogd -N 1 -f /etc/rsyslog.conf`.
 More examples: [one](http://www.rsyslog.com/doc/v8-stable/configuration/examples.html), [two](http://wiki.rsyslog.com/index.php/Configuration_Samples).

 ## Client: forward logs with file names

 We will save file names into `TAG` field.
 We want to include directories into names, not to watch single-level file mess: `haproxy/error.log`.
 If log is not read from file, but comes from program though standard syslog mechanism, it can reject writing `/` symbols into `TAG`, because it's against the standard.
 So we will encode this symbols as double underlines, and will decode back on log server.

-Let's create template for transferring logs over network.
+Let's create a template for transferring logs over network.
 We want to forward messages with tags longer than 32 symbols, because we have long meaningful log names.
 We want to forward precise timestamp with timezone.
-Also, we will add local variable `$.suffix` to filename, I'll explain this later.
+Also we will add a local variable `$.suffix` to the filename, I'll explain this later.
 Local variables in RainerScript have names starting from a dot.
 If variable is not defined, it will expand into empty string.

 ```bash
 template (name="LongTagForwardFormat" type="string"